 Risk factors underlying reserve risk are assessed and reported twice a year by the Chief Actuary on an impact and likelihood basis.
-The main risk factors affecting reserve risk are claims inflation, decreasing discount rates, increase in retirement age and increase in life expectancy.
-During 2020, economic capital for reserve risk increased due to decreasing discount rates.
+The main risk factors affecting reserve risk are claims inflation and an increase in retirement age.
+During 2021, economic capital for reserve risk increased marginally, mainly due to changes in reserve levels in individual lines of business.

-The reserves in If are dominated by long tailed business which amplifies the significant exposure to inflation risk.
+The reserves in If are dominated by long tailed business which amplifies the exposure to inflation risk.
 Future claims inflation is quantified separately for premium and reserve risk.
-During 2020, economic capital for inflation risk decreased due to deacreased inflation volatility.
+During 2021, economic capital for inflation risk increased due to longer cash flows for liabilities.

-The provisions for the Swedish lines of business Motor Third Party Liability and Workers' Compensation include annuities that are sensitive to changes in retirement age, mortality assumptions, claims inflation and discount rates.
-The Swedish Motor Third Party Liability portfolio constitute the main reserve risk and accounts for 19% of the Solvency II claims reserve.
+The provisions for the lines of business Motor Third Party Liability and Workers' Compensation include annuities that are sensitive to changes in retirement age, mortality assumptions, claims inflation and discount rates.
+The Swedish Motor Third Party Liability portfolio constitutes the main reserve risk and accounts for 15% of the Solvency II claims reserve.
 The inflation risk is limited in Finland, as index increments for annuities are handled through a national pay-as-you-go system, where the yearly increases are included in the insurance premium.
 The effect of a decrease in discount rates is damped for provisions with long duration due to convergence towards the ultimate forward rate.
 Reserve risk includes revision risk resulting from fluctuations in the level, trend, or volatility of revision rates applied to annuities, due to changes in the legal environment or in the state of health of the persons insured.